-In a previous article, we covered the topic of how to publish a journal or book online.
+In a previous article, we covered the topic of how to publish an academic journal or book online.
 Digital platforms speed up the publishing process, lower production costs and allow for fast updates, corrections and revisions.
-Yet, in our new media age, there is still an audience for print journals.
+Yet, in our new media age, there is still an audience for print scholarly journals.

 Print journals have been around for a long time, with Philosophical Transactions, launched in 1665 by the Royal Society, being the world’s first and longest-running scientific journal.
 It was later split in two publications, one dedicated to physical sciences and one to life sciences.
 Print versions are still available and advertised on their website as great teaching resources.

 Established print journals are well known and highly regarded.
 For societies, printed publications confer a more tangible presence and prestige – members are sure to appreciate a well-bound publication sent in the post, rather than yet another email with a link to a digital publication.
 It is also a great way to keep in touch with members and send regular communications by post.

 The disadvantage for authors is that less people will read your work, unless the printed scholarly journal has a large circulation.
 The reach might be geographically limited and they might not appeal to readers who prefer to browse information online.

 Print academic journals may have slower response times.
 It might take a long time to find out if your paper is accepted or rejected and, if successful, it might take up to a year to see it printed.

 Online academic journals or e-journals are growing rapidly and open-access publications offer content free of charge to readers.
 Links can be shared with colleagues, other academics and the world via email or social media channels.